Opening up the review process

 A mixed bag

-Earlier this year, nine months after the launch of Royal Society Open Science, we held a series of lively debates here at the Royal Society on the Future of Scholarly Scientific Communication, including sessions on peer review.
+Earlier this year, nine months after the launch of Royal Society Open Science, we held a series of lively debates here at the Royal Society on the Future of Scholarly Scientific Communication (FSSC), including sessions on peer review.
 You can read arguments for and against peer review here, but we also discussed its future development, evolution and alternative practices.

 The following is an edited extract from the full FSSC report which can be accessed here.